rsumit123/rental_service/README.md

 3. Add validators for various fields and add more robust checks.

+4. This app is currently not deployed anywhere.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.